01. Substrate - Discovery & Identity

 → key NOT found / domain down:

-→ source is Synapse → trusted ✓, don't cache
+→ source is a Synapse node → second-class trust ✓, don't cache

-→ source not Synapse → ask Synapse (key, domain) → trusted ✓, don't cache
+→ source not Synapse → ask a Synapse node (key, domain) → second-class trust ✓, don't cache

 → nothing works → untrusted ✗